juniorsysadmin/puppet-docs/source/guides/style_guide.markdown

 ## 4. Versioning

 Your module must be versioned.
-We recommend (and use) [SemVer](http://semver.org/spec/v1.0.0.html); meaning for a version x.y.z., an increase in x indicates backwards incompatible changes or a complete rewrite, an increase in y indicates the addition of new features, and an increase in z indicates non-breaking bug fixes.
+We recommend (and use) [SemVer](http://semver.org/spec/v1.0.0.html); meaning that for a version x.y.z., an increase in x indicates backwards incompatible changes or a complete rewrite, an increase in y indicates the addition of new features, and an increase in z indicates non-breaking bug fixes.

 This style guide is versioned using SemVer.